spencerjw10/Tortilla-lang/README.md

 * Class oriented, allowing for easy inheritance, and the ability to run code on instance creation
 * Statically typed with a first-class generics system

+Tortilla is a fast language with helpful errors and a forgiving type system.

 Tortilla is still in Version 0, with a completed Lexer written in Python.

 ## Roadmap